 To obtain a constant-quality stock of land, we compile data on land area and average value (excluding buildings) per acre for each county in each State.
 The land area in each county is reported in the Census of Agriculture.
 Data for years intermediate to the censuses are obtained using cubic spline interpolation.
 However, the Census only reports data on the value of farm real estate (i.e., land and structures); it does not provide data on land values separately.
 Historically, the value of farm real estate was partitioned into its components using information from the Agricultural Economics and Land Ownership Survey (AELOS).
 However, AELOS was last conducted in 1999.
-More recently, we have relied on the annual Agricultural Resource Management Survey (ARMS) to derive estimates of the value of land from data on the value of farm real estate.
+We now rely on the annual USDA, Agricultural Resource Management Survey to derive estimates of the value of land from data on the value of farm real estate.

 Differences in the quality of land across States and regions prevent the direct comparison of observed prices.
 To account for these quality differences, we calculate relative prices of land from hedonic regression results.